febos/SQUARNA/README.md

     structure with the only addition of RK (rank) value), where K is defined with toplim parameter, see below.
 The chain separators are introduced into all the lines as they appear in the sequence.

+# Output format (alignment-based mode)

+    The output format consists of three main sections: (1) intermediate information (in verbose mode only); (2) processed default input lines; (3) the three (steps 1-3) predicted secondary structures in the dot-bracket format.
+Between the sections 1 and 2 there is the first separator line ("="-line), and between the sections 2 and 3 there is the second separator line ("_"-line).
+    In the verbose mode the intermediate information includes the following: (1) ">Step 1, Iteration 1", the conserved base pairs, first one by one in the dot-bracket format along with their scores, then assembled into a number of secondary structures; (2) ">Step 1, Iteration 2", the conserved base pairs from the second iteration, the format is the same as in the first iteration; (3) output of restrained single-sequence predictions, see section "Output format (single-sequence mode)" for more details; (4) ">Step 2, Populated base pairs", the base pairs from the single-sequence predictions listed one by one in dot-bracket format along with the numbers of their source sequences; (5) ">Step 2, Consensus", the step-2 consensus structures built from the populated base pairs along with the used frequency thresholds.

 # Options